 4. Bargain bottle holder

 In need of a drink to quench the thirst while riding but have no place to hold the bottle onto your bike?
-A coat hanger can be a game changer.
+Well, a coat hanger can be a game changer.
 You’re reading it right – you can bend a malleable coat hanger into a bottle holder.

 Finally, grab your screws, washers and drill to attach the newly made bottle holder into your bike frame.
 Thirst solved!